kneehit/Big_Mart_Sales/Big_Mart_Sales.md

     ## Multiple R-squared:  0.5637, Adjusted R-squared:  0.5622
     ## F-statistic: 378.4 on 29 and 8493 DF,  p-value: < 2.2e-16

-We get R^2 of 0.5628.
+We get adjusted R-squared of 0.5628.
 This mean only 56% of variations can be explained by the data.

 ### Linear Model of log transformed data